top of page

 Research in the Waldie Group

 Achieving a sustainable chemical future will require the development of efficient processes for the interconversion of electrical and chemical energy for renewable fuels production, fuel cell applications, and the synthesis of chemical feedstocks.
-The Waldie Group is interested in the rational design of molecular catalysts and supramolecular structures with targeted reactivity for these applications.
+The Waldie Group is interested in the rational design of molecular catalysts with targeted reactivity for these applications.
 We apply concepts from synthetic inorganic and organometallic chemistry coupled with electrochemical and spectroscopic techniques to prepare, understand, and optimize these systems and their reactivity.

 Electro-Oxidation of Chemical Fuels